andifalk/secure-oauth2-oidc-workshop/lab4/README.md

 ### Step 3: Run and test static resource server

 Please navigate your Java IDE to the __lab4/library-server-static-complete__ project and at first explore this project a bit.
-Then start the application by running the class _com.example.library.server.CompleteStaticLibraryServerApplication_.
+Then start the application by running the class _com.example.library.server.Lab4CompleteStaticLibraryServerApplication_.

 Same as in [Lab 1](../lab1/README.md) we require bearer tokens in JWT format to authenticate at our resource server.